How Domestic Violence Can Impact a Texas Child Custody Case

 If you have been accused of domestic violence in Texas, our Fort Worth criminal defense and family law attorneys at The Clark Law Firm can protect your rights, reputation, and future from false accusations.
 We have a comprehensive understanding of both the criminal justice and family law legal systems.

-Do not hesitate to contact us and schedule a free consultation today.
+Do not hesitate to contact us and schedule a complimentary consultation today.